dymmond/edgy/docs/tips-and-tricks.md

 This will make sure that from now on you will always use the same connection and registry within your appliction by importing the `get_db_connection()` anywhere is needed.

+Why don't we use `edgy.monkay.instance.registry` instead?
+It is a chicken-egg problem:

+It is not set before the preloads are executed.
+You are running into circular import issues.

+There is also a second advantage of using the lru cache: you can have multiple registries.

 ## Pratical example

 Let us now assemble everything and generate an application that will have: